 Kalalau Trail - Napali Coast

-Best time for hiking the Kalalau trail is the "dry" season between May and October anyway rain always occur.
+Best time for hiking the Kalalau trail is the drier season between May and October however showers occur frequently.
 After Hanakāpīʻai Beach it is almost impossible to hike this trail in very wet conditions.
 It is very slippery and muddy on the narrow footpath.
 The only option is a pair of mini-crampons.

 Trail closure due to immense flooding mid-April 2018.
 The highway and bridges to the Haena State Park got also flooded and destroyed.
 The park and trail remain closed for an indefinite time.
 Local people believe it will take almost a year due to the massive destruction.
 Meanwhile, it looked like the trail could be reopened in December, but due to additional storms, the Kalalau trail may be closed until mid-2019!!
-If you need to get your permit refunded, you have to call (808) 274-3444.
 Do you look for alternatives to explore the Napali Coast?
 Scroll down for more details.